World’s greatest Portraits Headshots Image

 Gula’s village was attacked by a Soviet Union Helicopter that bombed her Village in Afghanistan and killed both of her parents, forcing her and her Grandmother to evacuate to Pakistan.

-What makes this image so captivating?
+What makes this image the World’s greatest portrait?